 535 8th Street East

 For security reasons we do not accept credit card donations directly through our site.
 We use Square to process credit and debit cards but require phone contact.
-If you wish to use a credit or debit card, please fill out the form below and we will contact you to process your donation.
+If you wish to use a credit or debit card, please let us know by email or phone and we can process your donation.

 Now giving is even easier.
 NASHI now accepts Pre-authorized debits (Monthly Giving).
 Simply attach a void cheque to the Pre-authorized Debit Agreement and mail it in.
 Your monthly contributions provide stability and sustainability for the operation of the Klenovi Lyst (Maple Leaf) House.
 Tax deductible receipts are available for monetary donations of $20.00 or more.